-- PERJETA should not be used in patients who are allergic to pertuzumab or to any of the ingredients in PERJETA - > Infusion-related reactions: PERJETA is a medicine that is delivered into a vein through a needle.
-This process can cause reactions known as infusion-related reactions.
+- PERJETA should not be used in patients who are allergic to pertuzumab or to any of the ingredients in PERJETA - Infusion-related reactions: PERJETA is a medicine that is delivered into a vein through a needle.
+PERJETA has been associated with infusion-related reactions, some fatal.
 The most common infusion-related reactions when receiving PERJETA, Herceptin, and docetaxel were feeling tired, abnormal or altered taste, allergic reactions, muscle pain, and vomiting.
-The most common infusion-related reactions when receiving PERJETA alone were fever, chills, feeling tired, headache, weakness, allergic reactions, and vomiting - > Severe allergic reactions: Some people receiving PERJETA may have severe allergic reactions, called hypersensitivity reactions or anaphylaxis.
-These reactions may be severe, may happen quickly, and may affect many areas of the body
+The most common infusion-related reactions when receiving PERJETA alone were fever, chills, feeling tired, headache, weakness, allergic reactions, and vomiting - Severe allergic reactions: Some people receiving PERJETA may have severe allergic reactions, called hypersensitivity reactions or anaphylaxis, which may happen quickly and may affect many areas of the body.
+Severe allergic reactions, some fatal, have been observed in patients treated with PERJETA